wizeline/wize-docs/interview-process/engineers/questions/easy/cutTheArray.md

 ## Interviewer Statement

 ```
-// You are given an array (or List, it doesn't matter) of integer numbers greater than 0.
-// A cut operation means that each number in the array is decreased by the lowest element in the array.
+// A cut operation substracts the lowest element of the array to each number in that array.
 // Example of cut operation:
 // array: [ 2,3,4,5,2 ]
 // lowest item: 2
 // array after cut operation: [ 0,1,2,3,0 ]
+// Problem:
+// You have an array or list of integer numbers greater than 0.

-// write a function that performs a cut operation on an array until all the elements of the array are 0
+// Write a function that performs a cut operation until all the elements of the array are 0.
-// the function will return the number of elements greater than 0 on each iteration
+// The function must return the number of elements greater than 0 on each iteration
 ```

 ## Test cases